-Squeezed between the Blue Mountains and the world’s seventh-largest natural harbor, Kingston simultaneously impresses you with its setting and overwhelms you with its size, noise and traffic.
-This is the island’s cultural and economic heart, a lively crucible of music and politics.
+Squeezed between the Blue Mountains and the world’s seventh-largest natural harbor, Kingston simultaneously impresses you with its setting and overwhelms you with its noise and hustle.
+This is the island’s cultural and economic heart, and a place named a Creative City of Music by Unesco in 2015.
 Like a plate of spicy jerk washed down with a cold Red Stripe beer, a visit to Kingston is essential to taste the rich excitement of modern Jamaica.

 Uptown and Downtown seldom mix, but taken together they form a compelling and sometimes chaotic whole.
 Kingston is certainly never boring – we encourage you to jump right in.